Now it’s time to learn more about the authors we read. . .

 My bio:

-Clinical psychologist Lucy Burdette aka Roberta Isleib is the author of 23 mysteries, including USA Today bestseller A Clue In The Crumbs (Crooked Lane Books.)
-Both the twelfth book in her Key West series, A Dish To Die For, and the tenth, The Key Lime Crime, won the Florida Book Award’s bronze medal for popular fiction.
-Her first women’s fiction title, The Ingredients Of Happiness and her first thriller, Unsafe Haven, have been published by Severn House.
+Clinical psychologist Lucy Burdette aka Roberta Isleib is the author of 24 novels, including the latest Key West mystery, A POISONOUS PALATE (Crooked Lane Books.)
+The 13th book in the series, A CLUE IN THE CRUMBS, was a USA Today bestseller and the Florida Book Award gold medal winner in popular fiction.
+Both the twelfth book in her Key West series, A DISH TO DIE FOR, and the tenth, THE KEY LIME CRIME, won the Florida Book Award’s bronze medal for popular fiction.
+LUCY BURDETTE’S KITCHEN, a collection of recipes and stories from the Key West mysteries was published in July 2024.
+Lucy’s first women’s fiction title, THE INGREDIENTS OF HAPPINESS and her first thriller, UNSAFE HAVEN, have been published by Severn House.
+Her alter-ego, clinical psychologist Roberta Isleib, has also published eight mysteries including the golf lover’s mystery series and the advice column mysteries.
 Her books and stories have been short-listed for Agatha, Anthony, and Macavity awards.
 She’s a past president of Sisters in Crime, and currently president of the Friends of the Key West Library.